AlexCC93/readthedocs_test/docs/source/Parameters.rst

 - Parameters can be thought as node settings.
 These parameters can be set at runtime and can be changed without restarting the node.
 - A node can store parameters as integers, floats, booleans, strings, and lists.
-- In ROS2, each node maintains its own parameters.
+- In ROS 2, each node maintains its own parameters.
-- Parameters can also be used to configure the behavior of the ROS2 middleware itself, such as setting the logging level, defining QoS (Quality of Service) settings, etc.
+- Parameters can also be used to configure the behavior of the ROS 2 middleware itself, such as setting the logging level, defining QoS (Quality of Service) settings, etc.
-- Parameters are often specified in launch files, which are XML files used to start multiple ROS2 nodes and set their parameters in a coordinated way.
+- Parameters are often specified in launch files, which are XML files used to start multiple ROS 2 nodes and set their parameters in a coordinated way.

 Do not forget
 -------------
 Remember to have your environment properly setup.
-Perform the following, if a ROS2 package cannot be found when executing it:
+Perform the following, if a ROS 2 package cannot be found when executing it:

 .. code-block:: console